samsung-cnct/k2/README.md

 It is particularly useful when trying to create and manage multiple clusters, each of which **must** have unique names.

-## Configure your Kubernetes Cluster
+## Configure Your Kubernetes Cluster

 ### Important configuration variables to adjust